To get Python installed and configured on your computer, and gain experience writing, executing and turning in Python code.

 # this is our first program print("Hello World!")

 Run the program and make sure it prints the message for you.
 Then you should change the program so that it prints out your name instead.

-Be sure to write your program into a file and not the shell!
+Be sure that you are writing your program into a file and not the shell.
 You should save the file as something ending in .py, and be sure to save it some place you can find it again.